713-909-6967 [email protected]

 “If a meme can get itself successfully copied, it will”.

-The Best Practices meme has a strong pull from receivers (demand), after all who doesn’t want the best.
-And I would argue that there is much stronger push from the suppliers (consultants) to sell Best Practice solutions in order to satisfy receiver’s need.
+The Best Practices meme has a strong pull from receivers (demand); after all, who doesn’t want the best?
+I would argue that there is a much stronger push from the suppliers (consultants) to sell Best Practice solutions in order to satisfy the receiver’s need.

 Richard Dawkins: